thoughtspot/thoughtspot.github.io/_complex-search/about-query-on-query.md

 ## Best practices for using views

-Only users with administrative or data management privileges can create views and link them.
+Only users with the [**Can administrator ThoughtSpot** or the **Can manage data** privilege]({{ site.baseurl }}/admin/users-groups/about-users-groups.html) can create views and link them.
 Users that create views should keep in mind best practices for creating a worksheet and the boundaries around the final worksheet size.

+{% include note.html content="Views do not support row level security, so all users of a view will be able to see all the data it contains." %}

 To be able to join a view with a base table, your installation must be configured to allow this.
 The view cannot have